cointobanks/lifetioncoin-docs/_includes/devdoc/example_testing.md

 Verify that we now have 500 dash available to spend.

-You can now use Dash Core RPCs prefixed with `dash-cli -regtest`<!--noref-->.
+You can now use Lifetioncoin Core RPCs prefixed with `dash-cli -regtest`<!--noref-->.

 Regtest wallets and block chain state (chainstate) are saved in the `regtest`<!--noref-->
-subdirectory of the Dash Core configuration directory.
-You can safely delete the `regtest`<!--noref--> subdirectory and restart Dash Core to start a new regtest.
+subdirectory of the Lifetioncoin Core configuration directory.
+You can safely delete the `regtest`<!--noref--> subdirectory and restart Lifetioncoin Core to start a new regtest.
 (See the [Developer Examples Introduction][devexamples] for default configuration directory locations on various operating systems.
 Always back up mainnet wallets before performing dangerous operations such as deleting.)